 The lessons will take place weekly between October and May.
 There will be 27 lessons and 27 orchestra rehearsals for each student.
-Lessons and events calendar for IOSP may be found on the current news page.
+Lessons and events calendar for IOSP will be posted on the current news page (not yet available).
 If school in ISD 318 is cancelled then lessons and student orchestra practices are cancelled.
 Lessons cancelled by school cancellations or by the student will not be rescheduled.

 Regular practice is important.
 Generally 20-30 minutes most days is a good basis, with shorter time for beginning students.
 Students will be expected to hand in practice sheets weekly.
 Practice awards will be presented at student concerts.

 A December and May concert are normally held in the Wilcox Theater at the Reif Performing Arts Center.
 In May of 2021, the students will present their concert virtually.